 Louisville Beauty Academy provides education and resources to prepare students for licensing exams and careers but makes no guarantees regarding exam results, employment, or other outcomes.
 Students are responsible for their own effort, compliance with licensing requirements, and application processes.
 The academy is not liable for any delays, denials, or losses related to licensure, employment, or personal decisions.
 Success depends on individual dedication and performance.
 By enrolling, students agree to these terms and acknowledge that outcomes are their sole responsibility.

 Founded by Di Tran, a multifaceted entrepreneur, scholar, and practitioner, Louisville Beauty Academy (LBA) is more than just a beauty school.
-It stands as a Kentucky State-Licensed and State-Accredited Beauty College, reflecting its commitment to high standards of education and compliance with state regulations.
+It stands as a Kentucky state-licensed beauty school, reflecting its commitment to high standards of education and compliance with state regulations.
 As a licensed institution, LBA ensures its graduates are fully prepared to meet state requirements and succeed in their beauty careers, making it a trusted educational provider in the region.

 A Vision Rooted in Love and Empowerment